 Cut again to the corpse in the tub rising and as we get a better look at her face we see her putrefaction is in a more advanced state.

-Jack slams the door and locks it as the woman's mocking, deranged laughter continues.
+Jack slams the door and locks it as the woman's mocking laughter continues.

 The camera ensures the audience sees the key violently swinging back and forth in the lock.

 Three people shining--Dick, Danny and Jack--and who is seeing exactly what.
 We're not sure.
-A question is why the putrefying woman who rises out of the tub is so different yet the same as the woman who pursues Jack through room 237?
-Considering how the scene is cut, it's reasonable that the putrefying woman rising from the tub is what Danny was shining.
+A question is why the putrefying woman who rises out of the tub is so different yet the same as the woman who pursues Jack through Room 237?
+Considering how the scene is cut, it's reasonable that the putrefying woman rising from the tub is what Danny was shining, or perhaps Dick.
 But we don't know.
+We have no clue what version of the room it was that Dick or Danny were seeing.

 329 MS Dick at home.
 (1:16:09 begin crossfade, ending at 1:16:13.)